World Chess Championship 1984–1985

-The World Chess Championship 1984–1985 was a match between challenger Garry Kasparov and defending champion Anatoly Karpov in Moscow from 10 September 1984 to 15 February 1985 for the World Chess Championship title.
+The World Chess Championship 1984–1985 was a match between challenger Garry Kasparov and defending champion Anatoly Karpov at the Pillar Hall of House of the Unions, Moscow, from 10 September 1984 to 15 February 1985 for the World Chess Championship title.
+Svetozar Gligoric was the chief arbiter for the match.
 After 5 months and 48 games, the match was called off, with Karpov leading 5 to 3, and 40 draws.
 The match was replayed in the World Chess Championship 1985.

 1981-82 Zonals

 There were three different paths to the Interzonals.
 First, players qualified from twelve different Zonals.
 Second, some players (including Kasparov) qualified on rating.
 Third, the six quarter-final and semi-final losers from the previous Candidates in 1980 qualified.

 1982 Interzonals

 Three Interzonal tournaments were held.
 The top two finishers in each qualified.
-Zoltán Ribli won the Las Palmas Interzonal ahead of 61-year-old former World Champion Vasily Smyslov.
-Kasparov, 19 years old, won the Moscow Interzonal by a 1½ point margin ahead of Alexander Beliavsky.
+Zoltán Ribli won the Las Palmas Interzonal ahead of 61-year-old former world champion Vasily Smyslov.
+Kasparov, 19 years old, won the Moscow Interzonal by a 1½-point margin ahead of Alexander Beliavsky.
 The Toluca Interzonal was won jointly by Lajos Portisch and Eugenio Torre.